Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/learn-auction.md

 Each period of the range 1 - 4 represents a 6-month duration for a total of 2 years
 ```

-Each parachain slot has a maximum duration of 2 years, divided into 6-month periods.
+Each allychain slot has a maximum duration of 2 years, divided into 6-month periods.
 More than one continuous period is a range.

-Bidders will submit a configuration of bids specifying the SOLAR amount they are willing to bond and for which ranges.
+Bidders will submit a configuration of bids specifying the AXC amount they are willing to bond and for which ranges.
 The slot ranges may be any continuous range of the periods 1 - 4.

-> Please note: If you bond tokens with a parachain slot, you cannot stake with those tokens.
-In this way, you pay for the parachain slot by forfeiting the opportunity to earn staking rewards.
+> Please note: If you bond tokens with a allychain slot, you cannot stake with those tokens.
+In this way, you pay for the allychain slot by forfeiting the opportunity to earn staking rewards.

 A bidder configuration for a single bidder may look like the following pseudocode example: